Vennture Brew Company: Milwaukee

 McConico, Gustafson, and Rohde leased the space in February 2017 and converted it to its present use over 18 months.
-It was previously divided into two storefronts that contained various businesses over time, including a hardware store.
+Their modifications included adding a five-barrel brewing system into the store's basement.
+The location was previously divided into two storefronts that contained various businesses over time, including a hardware store.

 The primary colors used inside are blue and white, and the bar is constructed from upcycled hardwood floors.
-Milwaukee Magazine has described Vennture's location as "a bright, welcoming spot ... with a friendly, and family friendly, neighborhood vibe."
+Milwaukee Magazine has described the place as "a bright, welcoming spot ... with a friendly, and family friendly, neighborhood vibe."
+It can hold about 50 people.

+Brookfield

+Vennture Brew opened their second location in Brookfield, Wisconsin, on March 16, 2024.
+The building, situated at 2970 North Brookfield Road, was previously the home of Biloba Brewing.
+It is about 1500 sqft large with the ability to hold up to 150 people.
+In early 2023, Vennture's ownership told the Milwaukee Business Journal that they were open to expanding, as they had no additional brewing capacity.
+An existing friendship with Biloba's retiring owners provided Vennture with what they called the "right opportunity" at the "right time" to build upon what Biloba had already accomplished.

 Beer

 Vennture's flagship beer is called "The Heights," a table saison named after the neighborhood in which the brewery resides.
 It has been brewed since the shop opened.
 On Vennture Brew's opening day, six beers were available on tap, along with coffee- and espresso-based drinks as well as tea sourced from a company in Madison, Wisconsin.